 Unlike many independent schools, Stone Ridge has a fully articulated Pre-Kindergarten-12 scope and sequence for learning.
 We use streamlined, research-informed Expectations for Learning at every level to guide the construction of knowledge and the building of skills across all grade levels.
 The Stone Ridge Little Hearts Program uses Creative Curriculum and The Project Approach for instructional design.
 In the Lower, Middle, and Upper Schools, Stone Ridge educates using Understanding by Design as its pedagogical approach for instruction and curriculum.
 Each course is grounded in essential questions which allow the girls to engage in meaningful, open-ended questions designed to foster student interest, guide inquiry, stimulate discussion, and spark rethinking over time, pointing toward intra- and inter-disciplinary ideas.
 Students’ understanding of skills and knowledge is revealed through flexible performance.
 By anchoring our courses with Essential Questions, we guide students in uncovering and constructing meaning that they can flexibly transfer to new settings, issues, and problems.
 Learning is an exercise of purpose, of self-understanding, and of coming to know the world in which they will someday lead and serve as children of the Sacred Heart.

-For more information about the academic program at Stone Ridge, please feel free to call or email Ms. Corinne Fogg, Director of Curriculum & Professional Development, ext.
+For more information about the academic program at Stone Ridge, please feel free to contact Corinne Fogg, Director of Curriculum & Professional Development, ext.
 1457.